EirikGG/SyntheticDataGenObjectDetection/README.md

 ## Install GP-GAN using a docker container

 GP-GAN is a system created by Hui-Kai Wu, github user wuhuikai, to blend parts of one image together with another based on a mask.
 It is used in this project to add background to the generated images.
-The following tutorial is the replication of the steps I took to install the system and to use it to complete the dataset generation.
+The following tutorial is a replication of the steps used to install the system and to use it to complete the dataset generation.

 ### Download GP-GAN repository